Meet the Teacher

 Welcome to Year 2

 The children’s learning begins to take a more skills-based approach.
 In maths, the children use their knowledge to solve problems, to reason and make links with maths in the world around them.
 We nuture and promote a love of reading, through linking high quality texts to our writing work and in the topics that we learn about.
 As scientists and historians the children are encouraged to ask questions, make observations and follow lines of enquiry.
-Multi-sensory approaches to spelling, phonics and handwriting are used to build up useful strategies for the children to use.

 The children begin to think more deeply about the world around them: how does their local area compare to others, how they can make a difference, how to treat other people in our world and how to be a living example of Christ’s teaching.
 As artists and designers, the children have opportunities to explore, experiment and create through learning a range of techniques.

 As the children make their transition into Year 3 they will undertake the End of Key Stage 1 assessments, enabling us to make judgements about the children’s attainment and progress.
-As role models to the children in Year 1 and EYFS, the children begin to have more responsibilities such as becoming a Play Leader or taking part in the School Council.
+As role models to the children in Year 1 and EYFS, the children begin to have more responsibilities such as becoming a Play Leader or taking part in the School Council and Sports Council.